erikdean/inflation/README.md

 # inflation
-Work on pandemic inflation, &amp;c.
+Work on pandemic inflation, &amp;c. for paper.